Advertisement

 November 16, 6:30pm

-Prism Arts Philadelphia, 1021 Hamilton Street
+Prism Arts Philadelphia, 1021 Hamilton Street, Philadelphia

-Prism Arts hosts The Coronation: An ALl Black Drag King Show and Art Exhibition this weekend.
+Prism Arts hosts The Coronation: An All-Black Drag King Show and Art Exhibition this weekend.
 The event brings fine art and drag together to showcase underrepresented talent and create a space where all these elements may not be able to otherwise coexist elsewhere.
 The evening promises a live drag show, DJ, a gallery viewing of original acrylic paintings paired with photographs, and more.

 The Comeuppance

-November 19-December 8
+November 19-December 8, 2024

-The Wilma Theater, 265 South Broad Street
+Wilma Theater, 265 South Broad Street, Philadelphia

 The Wilma begins its new season next week, and it debuts with The Comeuppance by Obie Award-winning playwright Branden Jacobs-Jenkins.
 The comedy weaves themes of impermanence, nostalgia, and isolation as it focuses on five friends—once known as the Multi-Ethnic Reject Group—who reunite 20 years after graduating from high school before their high school reunion.
 There, they reminisce about their younger selves over adult jungle juice and contemplate together how their lives have turned out since.
-Previews begin Tuesday, November 19 through Thursday, November 21, with opening night (which is invite-only) on Friday, November 22.
+Previews begin Tuesday, November 19, through Thursday, November 21, with opening night (which is invite-only) on Friday, November 22.

 Sign up for our newsletter